 The reporting section of Clover can show you profit margins for each menu item and also identify your top sellers.
 The easiest items to remove could be those that aren’t profitable or popular.
 Few customers will miss those items—and they weren’t making you much money anyway.
 Next, look at what other items you can remove based on their popularity and profitability.
 Now that you know what menu items are most profitable, you can also highlight those items on the menu with a box and bold font to hopefully sell more.

 As you optimize your restaurant menu, think also about what items require ingredients that are more readily available from suppliers.
 The supply chain issues we saw earlier in the pandemic are largely behind us, but you never know when weather or other factors could intervene.
 For instance, restaurants and grocery stores across Texas experienced unexpected shortages after a major winter storm swept across the state in February.

-Clover POS’s integration with BigCommerce and Ecwid lets you update your inventory and order flows across online and offline channels, so that online customers only see the menu items that are still available.
+Clover POS’s integration with BigCommerce lets you update your inventory and order flows across online and offline channels, so that online customers only see the menu items that are still available.
 You can lose out on a sale if a customer’s go-to item isn’t available, so avoiding supply chain issues keeps you and your customers happy.